XorTroll/uLaunch/README.md

 ## Features

-This is the amount of features {qlaunch-reimpl} contains, compared to the original HOME menu:
+This is the amount of features uLaunch contains, compared to the original HOME menu:

 - Homebrew support